Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Introduction

 This paper provides a quantitative analysis of how subtitles differ from spontaneous dialogues, focusing more specifically on \emph{conversational feedback} \citep{Allwood1992} and \emph{grounding} \citep{Clark1989} phenomena.
-Even though feedback cues are often short, non-lexical words, they are essential for moving forward smoothly within a dialogue as they indicate, among others, speakers' common understanding and agreement \citep{Allwood1992}.
-To highlight the relevant linguistic properties respectively seen in subtitles and in corpora of spontaneous conversations, we first compile a range of lexical statistics.
-To go beyond lexical distributions, we subsequently train a neural dialogue act tagger to estimate the relative frequencies of various feedback signals in each corpus.
-We also apply this tagger on synthetic dialogues generated by different language models and show that only when fine-tuning on unscripted dialogues is the proportion of feedback phenomena comparable to that found in spontaneous conversations.
-Our experiments are conducted using corpora for eight languages, namely English, Chinese, French, German, Hungarian, Italian, Japanese and Norwegian.
-Spontaneous dialogue sources for these languages are more readily available and this subset also allows for investigations across different language families.
-Since there has been a significant increase in the popularity of large language models fine-tuned for conversational interaction, but little is known about the ability of these state-of-the-art systems to handle feedback cues, we also offer a small-scale qualitative analysis of how they deal with such communicative signals.
+To highlight differences in linguistic properties between subtitles and spontaneous conversation corpora, we first compile a range of lexical statistics and use a dialogue act tagger to estimate the relative frequencies of various feedback signals.
+To obtain more fine-grained estimates on three core feedback categories, respectively \textit{Agreement / Acceptance}, \textit{Acknowledgement / Backchannel} and \textit{Negative Feedback}, we collect manual annotations on multiple dialogue samples and fine-tune a LLM on those annotations to automatically detect the presence of those feedback in our corpora.
+Finally, we apply the fine-tuned LLM on synthetic dialogues generated with standard autoregressive LLMs, and show that those dialogues are comparatively much closer to scripted dialogues than to spontaneous interactions when it comes to the frequency and type of conversational feedback.
+Those experiments are conducted for eight languages (English, Chinese, French, German, Hungarian, Italian, Japanese and Norwegian) for which corpora of spontaneous dialogues are readily available.